Cryptex-github/Cryptex-github/README.md

 ![](https://komarev.com/ghpvc/?username=Cryptex-github)

-I am Cryptex
+I am Cryptex and I am the best yes and yes yes.

 - 🔭 I’m currently working on a discord bot [The Anime Bot](https://github.com/Cryptex-github/the-anime-bot-bot).
 - 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on discord bots.
+- 👯 I’m looking to collaborate on discord bots maybe maybe.
 - 🤔 I’m looking for help with hmmmmmmmmmmmmmm
 - 💬 Ask me about some basic of discord bots.
-- 📫 How to reach me: discord: Cryptex#3092
+- 📫 How to reach me: discord: AbstractAlvin#0117
 - 😄 Pronouns: He / him
 - ⚡ Fun fact: hmmmmmmmmmmmmmmmm
 ### Status